imker25/gpsa/ReadMe.md

   -skip-error-exit
     	Don't exit the program on track file processing errors -std-out-format string
     	The output format when stdout is the used output.
 Ignored when out-file is given.
-Possible values are ["JSON" "CSV" ] (default "CSV")
+Possible values are [JSON CSV ] (default "CSV")
   -summary string
     	Tell if you want to get a summary report.
 Possible values are [only additional none ] (default "none") -suppress-duplicate-out-put